-Canadian oboist Kristen Cooke is a versatile performer currently based in Vancouver.
-She is a Doctorate of Musical Arts candidate in Oboe Performance at the University of British Columbia.
+Canadian oboist Kristen Cooke is a Doctorate of Musical Arts candidate in Oboe Performance at the University of British Columbia.

 Kristen is in demand as an orchestral musician, including frequent concerts with the Vancouver Symphony Orchestra, Victoria Symphony, Kamloops Symphony, and Vancouver Island Symphony.
 Her orchestral training has included summers with the National Youth Orchestra of Canada, the National Academy Orchestra, the Orford Orchestra, and the Atlantic Music Festival.